 Peugeot

-Saint Raphäel - Bic
+Saint Raphaël - BIC

-[Captation id = "Attachment_6224" Align = "Alignnone" Width = "900"]Jacques Anquetil and Felice Gimondi The BIC had mythical cyclists in its ranks, such as the Pentacampeón of the Anchetyl Jacques Tour (Image: Creative Commons).[/caption] The Saint Raphaël was the first French cycling team to receive the sponsorship of a company not related to the world of sport, where appropriate a brand of snacks.
-He began his journey in 1954, with Raphael Geminiani in his ranks as a corridor and and copatrocator, through his own bicycle brand.
-The last name Geminiani was the first of the various that had the structure, before BIC, the famous brand of disposable products, assumed the sponsorization until 1974.
-In its 20 years of experience, the French team was erected in one of the undisputed referents of the Tour de France: it reaped five wins in the general classification, three with its great banner, Jacques Anquetil, and two others with Lucien Aimar and Luis Ocaña.
-In their ranks, other figures of the time ran, such as the British Tom Simpson, the German Rudi Altig, the Frenchman Jean Stablinski, the Dutch Jean Janssen, the Spanish Julio Jiménez, or the Portuguese Joaquim Agostinho.
-That cast of great level gave up to 35 stage victories in the Tour de France -12 with the firm of Anquetil-, and four wins in the general by teams, in addition to victories such as Julio Jiménez in the mountain classification ( 1966), or that of Rudi Altig in regularity (1962).
-His best year at the Tour de France arrived in 1973, when Luis Ocaña achieved an overwhelming victory in the general and the team won in eight stages, six of them with the signing of the Spanish champion, and two with those of José Catieu and Joaquim Agostinho.
+Saint Raphaël was the first French cycling team to receive sponsorship from a company not related to the world of sports, in its case a brand of aperitifs.
+It began its journey in 1954, with Raphael Géminiani in its ranks as a rider and co-sponsor, through his own bicycle brand.
+The surname Géminiani was the first of several the structure would have, before Bic, the famous disposable products brand, took over the sponsorship until 1974.
+In its 20 years of history, the French team became one of the undisputed references of the Tour de France: it achieved five victories in the general classification, three with its great standard-bearer, Jacques Anquetil, and two others with Lucien Aimar and Luis Ocaña.
+Other figures of the time also rode for the team, such as the Briton Tom Simpson, the German Rudi Altig, the Frenchman Jean Stablinski, the Dutchman Jean Janssen, the Spaniard Julio Jiménez, or the Portuguese Joaquim Agostinho.
+This high-level cast brought the team up to 35 stage wins in the Tour de France—12 signed by Anquetil—and four team general victories, in addition to wins such as Julio Jiménez's in the Mountain classification (1966), or Rudi Altig's in the Points classification (1962).
+Its best year in the Tour de France came in 1973, when Luis Ocaña achieved a sweeping victory in the general classification and the team won eight stages, six of them by the Spanish champion, and two by José Catieu and Joaquim Agostinho.

 Mercier